 Why Lamb Loves Red Wine

-Lamb’s natural richness and slight gaminess create an affinity for tannic red wines.
+Probably should have led with this section, honestly.
+Lamb’s natural richness and slight gaminess create an affinity for tannic red wines that no other protein quite matches.
 The fat in lamb softens tannins, while lamb’s earthiness complements aged wines with secondary characteristics like leather, tobacco, and dried herbs.

-This makes lamb the ideal protein for opening your best Bordeaux, Barolo, or aged Rioja.
-The wine and meat elevate each other.
+That’s what makes lamb endearing to us wine collectors — it’s the ideal protein for opening your best Bordeaux, Barolo, or aged Rioja.
+The wine and meat elevate each other in ways you have to experience to believe.

 Matching Wine to Lamb Cuts

-Lamb chops: These tender, quick-cooking cuts are best with medium-bodied reds that do not overpower.
-Burgundy, Rioja Reserva, or medium-weight Rhône wines work beautifully.
+Lamb chops: These tender, quick-cooking cuts are best with medium-bodied reds that don’t overpower.
+Burgundy, Rioja Reserva, or medium-weight Rhône wines work beautifully without stealing the show.

 Lamb shank: Slow-braised and falling off the bone, shanks need structured wines that can match their intensity.
-Syrah, Mourvèdre, or Aglianico are ideal partners.
+Syrah, Mourvèdre, or Aglianico are ideal partners here.

-Leg of lamb: The classic Sunday roast pairs wonderfully with Cabernet blends, Left Bank Bordeaux, or quality Malbec.
+Leg of lamb: The classic Sunday roast pairs wonderfully with Cabernet blends, Left Bank Bordeaux, or quality Malbec from Mendoza.

 Ground lamb: In burgers, meatballs, or kebabs, ground lamb is versatile.
 Mediterranean reds like Monastrell or Greek Xinomavro echo the regional flavors often found in lamb preparations.